When shooting photography, you want to take advantage of your light source but not let it take advantage of you.

-They’re cheap enough that you should have no problem getting one of each of your cameras.
+They’re low cost enough that you should have no problem getting one of each of your cameras.

-With that said, some are cheaper than others and you’re always going to pay more for a name brand.
+With that said, some are lower cost than others and you’re always going to pay more for a name brand.

 58 MM Lens Hood Set